Avanade/Beef/samples/My.Hr/docs/Employee-Api.md

 ### Validation

 The final component that must be implemented by the developer is the validation logic. _Beef_ provides a rich, integrated, [validation framework](../../../docs/Beef-Validation.md) to simpplify and standardize the validation as much as possible.
-This is also intended to encourage a more thorough approach to validation as the API is the custodian of the data integrity.
+This is also intended to encourage a more thorough approach to validation as the API is considered the primary custodian of the underlying data integrity.

 To encourage reuse, _Beef_ has the concept of common validators which allow for standardised validations to be created that are then reusable.
 Within the `My.Hr.Business/Validation` folder create `CommonValidators.cs` and implement as follows.